 Natural vs. enhanced competitions

-Bodybuilding competitions can be divided into two main categories based on the use of performance-enhancing substances:
+Bodybuilding competitions can be divided into two main categories.
+The division is based on the use of performance-enhancing substances.

-- Enhanced competitions: In these events, there are no restrictions on the use of performance-enhancing substances, and competitors may choose to utilize them to improve their physiques.
-The International Federation of Bodybuilding & Fitness (IFBB) professional events, including the Mr. Olympia and Ms. Olympia competitions, fall under this category.
+• Enhanced competitions: In these events, there are no restrictions on the use of performance-enhancing substances, and competitors may choose to utilize them to improve their physiques.
+The Mr. Olympia and Ms. Olympia competitions are professional events organized by the International Federation of Bodybuilding & Fitness (IFBB).
+They are a part of this category.

 Male vs. female competitions and differences in judging criteria and posing routines

-Both male and female athletes participate in bodybuilding competitions, with some variations in judging criteria and posing routines to emphasize the distinct aesthetic goals of each gender:
+Both male and female athletes participate in bodybuilding competitions.
+Some variations in judging criteria and posing routines emphasize the distinct aesthetic goals of each gender.

-- Male competitions: Male bodybuilders are typically judged on factors such as muscle size, symmetry, proportion, and overall conditioning.
-Posing routines for men often include mandatory poses like the front double biceps, back double biceps, and side chest, showcasing their upper body muscularity and definition.
+• Male competitions: Male bodybuilders are typically judged on factors such as muscle size, symmetry, proportion, and overall conditioning.
+Posing routines for men often include mandatory poses like the front double biceps, back double biceps, and side chest.
+These poses showcase their upper body muscularity and definition.

-- Female competitions: Female bodybuilders are assessed on criteria like muscle tone, balance, and overall presentation, with a greater emphasis on femininity and grace.
-Posing routines for women may include poses like the front double biceps, side chest, and rear lat spread but are often performed with slight modifications to accentuate the female form.
+• Female competitions: Female bodybuilders are assessed on criteria like muscle tone, balance, and overall presentation, with a greater emphasis on femininity and grace.
+Posing routines for women may include poses like the front double biceps, side chest, and rear lat spread.
+They are often performed with slight modifications to accentuate the female form.

-Women’s bodybuilding has branched out into various divisions, such as Figure, Fitness, Bikini, and Women’s Physique, each with its specific judging criteria and posing requirements, catering to different body types and athletic abilities.
+Women’s bodybuilding has branched out into various divisions.
+For example, there are Figure, Fitness, Bikini, and Women’s Physique divisions.
+Each has its specific judging criteria and posing requirements.
+They cater to different body types and athletic abilities.

 Health Implications and Science Behind Bodybuilding